University of Kent logo

 26. Corporate Social Responsibility (Baumberg et al 2015).
 ALICE RAP Deliverable 11.2 - Addiction and Lifestyles in Contemporary Europe: Reframing Addictions Project (ALICE RAP).
 Also available here.

 27. Rethinking the Work Capability Assessment (Baumberg, Warren, Garthwaite and Bambra 2015).
 London: Demos.
+The executive summary is available as a separate file here.

 28. Disability, long-term conditions and poverty (MacInnes, Tinson, Horgan, Baumberg and Gaffney 2014).
 London: New Policy Institue, for the Joseph Rowntree Foundation.
 This was covered by the Disability News Service 18/7/2014.